how to change the tesla backup sound

 If sound cannot be heard, pedestrians may not be aware of your oncoming vehicle, which may increase the likelihood of a collision resulting in serious injury or death.
 Never pause the Pedestrian Warning System in areas where pedestrians may be present.

-Why do Teslas Make Noise When Backing Up?
+Why do Teslas Emit Noise When Backing Up?

 tesla pedestrian warning sound speaker